 12.2.1. subject to any Cayman law to the contrary, any documents or information pertaining to such matter will be scanned and digitally stored in a suitable information storage or retrieval system and thereafter shredded and discarded.

 12.2.2.
-Our data centres may be physically located in another jurisdiction.
+Our data centers may be physically located in another jurisdiction.

 12.2.3.
 The foregoing sub-paragraph 12.2.1 is subject to the exception that we will not destroy (a) original certificates or (b) documents which you have expressly asked us and which we have expressly agreed to retain in paper form.